ku-nlp/kwja/README.md

 > kwja ...
 ````

-The output is in the KNP format, like the following:
+The output is in the KNP format, which looks like the following:

 ```
 # S-ID:202210010000-0-0 kwja:1.0.2